sethupathib/vsdGraphExtractor/README.md

  - Euler Path finding problem is a DIV-2/D problem on codeforces.com.
  - [**Euler Path Finding on an Undirected Graph.**](https://cp-algorithms.com/graph/euler_path.html)
  - [**Bridges in a Graph**](https://codeforces.com/blog/entry/68138)
+  - This project was initially aimed at generating Analog Layouts.
+However, that seemed to be an Herculean task.
+So, we tried for Digital Layouts.
+There are still a lot of things to be done.
+(Layouts for various PDK's, DRC's etc).
+While researching about this, we discovered another project that does the exact same thing.
+You can find it [**here**](https://github.com/ALIGN-analoglayout/ALIGN-public). **This (ALIGN - Analog Layouts Intelligently Generated from Netlists) is a massive multi-million dollar project involving multi-org & multi-institutional NDA's and top researchers in the world and  funded by DARPA, Department of Defense, USA.**
+ - After we got to know more about ALIGN, we started pivoting and developing over **ALIGN** infrastructure.
+We are in touch and working together with the researchers on **ALIGN**.

 ## Post Script